 What are varicose veins?

-Varicose veins are twisted, enlarged veins, often dark blue in color, located near -or raised above the surface of the skin.
+As a top local clinic for Kansas City varicose vein treatment & removal, we know all the ends and outs of varicose veins and how to diagnose and treat them.
+Essentially, varicose veins are twisted, enlarged veins, often dark blue in color, located near -or raised above the surface of the skin.
 They are often a symptom of an underlying condition called venous insufficiency.

 In healthy veins, one way valves keep blood flow in your leg from pooling and assist your muscles in moving blood upward, toward your heart.
 When one or more of these valves fail to function, the blood flows in the reverse direction causing the veins under the skin to engorge and distend.
 This “backup” of blood flow can increase the pressure in your veins to a level that is three to four times the normal flow.
 The high pressure then causes veins to bulge and stretch resulting in inflammation, pain and an unsightly appearance.